 “I simply love this business.
 That’s all.” –Dana Andrews

 In 1931, he traveled to Los Angeles, California, to find work as a singer.
-There, he worked many odd jobs, which included driving a school bus, digging ditches, picking oranges, stock work, and pumping gas.
-However, his gas station employer saw promise in Andrews and offered him $50 per week to help him study, in exchange for a five-year share of any potential future earnings.
+There, he worked many odd jobs, which included driving a school bus, digging ditches, picking oranges, and pumping gas.
+His employer at the gas station saw promise in Andrews and offered him $50 per week to help him study, in exchange for a five-year share of any potential future earnings.

-It was 20th Century Fox that offered Andrews his first lead role in Berlin Correspondent (1942).
+It was Fox that offered Andrews his first lead role in Berlin Correspondent (1942).
 Later, he would be the second lead to Tyrone Power in Crash Dive (1943), followed by The Ox-Bow Incident (1943) with Henry Fonda.
 He returned to Goldwyn, where he worked on a propaganda film entitled December 7th: The Movie (1943), followed by Up in Arms (1944) with Danny Kaye.
-He then returned to 20th Century Fox for The Purple Heart (1944) and Wing and a Prayer (1944).
+He then returned to Fox for The Purple Heart (1944) and Wing and a Prayer (1944).

 Though Andrews continued appearing in more dramatic films, his alcoholism began to impact his career.
 To make matters worse, his next few films in the 1950s were flops.
-These films included Sealed Cargo (1951), the only film he made with his brother, and I Want You (1951), an unsuccessful attempt to reimagine the success of The Best Years of Our Lives.
+These films included Sealed Cargo (1951)—the only film he made with his brother—and I Want You (1951), an unsuccessful attempt to reimagine the success of The Best Years of Our Lives.

 While Andrews also worked on radio, his film career waned.
-In the mid-1950s, Andrews appeared in mostly B-movies, though a handful of films he made under the direction of Fritz Lang as well as Jacques Tourneur received positive reviews.
-Before offering a performance on Broadway in Two for the Seesaw, Andrews also appeared in Spring Reunion (1957), Zero Hour!
+In the mid-1950s, Andrews appeared in mostly B movies, though a handful of films he made under the direction of Fritz Lang as well as Jacques Tourneur received positive reviews.
+Before performing on Broadway in Two for the Seesaw, Andrews also appeared in Spring Reunion (1957), Zero Hour!
 (1957), and Enchanted Island (1958).

 Today, few places of relevance to Andrews exist.
 While he is documented as having lived in Mississippi and Texas, his residences no longer stand.
 Additionally, the John Douglas Center for Alzheimer’s Disease is no longer in operation.
 However, in California, his properties on 4310 Arcola Avenue in Toluca Lake and 43 Oceanaire Drive in Rancho Palos Verdes still stand.